 Monday - Friday, April 28 - May 2 from 10:00 a.m. until 6:00 p.m.

 Saturday, May 3 from 10:00 a.m. until 5:00 p.m.

 Sunday, May 4 from noon until 5:00 p.m.

 Undergraduate apparel (cap, gown, and tassel) is $22.50.
 The University Book Store accepts cash, check, Visa and Master Card.

-If you are an Iowa resident, please add 7% sales tax ($24.08).
+If you are an Iowa resident, please add 6% sales tax ($23.85).
+Mail in orders must arrive at the bookstore no later than May 2nd.
 Include a note stating your height, cap size (one size fits all or XL) and degree to be received.
 Orders will be available for pickup at the Book Store table at Carver Hawkeye Arena prior to the start of the ceremony.

 Men are expected to wear ties although jackets are not required.
 Flowers are not worn on gowns or carried in hand.
 Caps or gowns decorated with inappropriate messages will not be permitted.
 We also caution graduates regarding their choice of footwear, as the stairs and floor covering at the arena may be difficult to navigate.
 Wearing high heeled footwear is not advised.